 "Massachusetts is a strong market with strong franchisee-protective case law.
 The lighter regulation doesn't mean light scrutiny — your franchise agreement gets read carefully here."— Jason Stowe, Founder

-In a 30-minute strategy call, we'll map out your Massachusetts timeline — what you'll file, what your attorney will need from you, and which markets in the state are best aligned with your concept.
+On a strategy call, we'll map out your Massachusetts timeline — what you'll file, what your attorney will need from you, and which markets in the state are best aligned with your concept.
 No pitch, no pressure.

 Beyond the development cost of preparing your FDD, the Massachusetts-specific line items to budget for: